WarrierRajeev/UFC-Predictions/README.md

 ### How to use from Scratch?

-- Simply run `create_ufc_data.py` (Note: This will scrape everything from the beginning if you haven't used this before.
-Otherwise this will update the data files)
+- Simply run `src/create_ufc_data.py`

+(Note: This will scrape everything from the beginning if you haven't used this before.
-- Run `EDA_and_preprocessing-1.ipynb` and after that `EDA_and_preprocessing-2b.ipynb` (`EDA_and_preprocessing-2a.ipynb` is an alternative where the rows with missing stat values are removed and not treated.)
+Otherwise this will update the data files.
+Then, it will preprocess the raw scraped files to create usable data files)

 ### Future Possibilities: